Clarifai/old-docs/languages.md

 ### Languages

 The Clarifai API supports many languages in addition to English.
-When making a
-<a href="/guide/predict#predict">predict api request</a>, you can pass in the language you would like the
-concepts returned in.
+When making a [predict api request](predict.md), you can pass in the language you would like the concepts returned in.

 #### Supported Languages